-In the March 7th, 2020 issue of The Lancet, a group of scientists from around the world wrote a letter, condemning “conspiracy theories” regarding the origins of COVID-19.
+In the March 7th, 2020 issue of The Lancet, a group of scientists from around the world wrote a letter condemning “conspiracy theories” regarding the origins of COVID-19.
 In the letter entitled “Statement in support of scientists, public health professionals, and medical professionals of China combatting COVID-19,” the scientists are quick to push the narrative of a natural zoonotic (a natural viral mutation) event that led to the initial outbreak of SARS-CoV-2.
 The letter was initially published online on February 18th, 2020, nearly two weeks before the first known US case of COVID-19.
 For a virus that we didn’t know enough about to form a public health/policy response, we certainly knew a lot about its origin (/sarc).

 The article reads as follows: